Cardiac Stress Test

 Medically reviewed by Drugs.com.
 Last updated on Aug 31, 2022.

 What is a cardiac stress test?

-Why may I need a cardiac stress test?
+Why do I need a cardiac stress test?

-- Find the cause of heart-related symptoms, such as chest pain or shortness of breath
+- Find the cause of symptoms such as chest pain or shortness of breath

 What are the risks of a cardiac stress test?

 Medicine or exercise may cause chest pain, an abnormal heartbeat, dizziness, or a heart attack.
 Medicine given to stress your heart may cause wheezing or shortness or breath.

 Care AgreementYou have the right to help plan your care.
 Learn about your health condition and how it may be treated.
 Discuss treatment options with your healthcare providers to decide what care you want to receive.
 You always have the right to refuse treatment.
 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

 © Copyright IBM Corporation 2022 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or IBM Watson Health